Section 2. Journalistic Accountability

 The Ethical Journalism Network puts forward these 5 core principles of journalism which are worth considering how they might apply - or not- to you as a filmmaker:

 - Truth and Accuracy

 - Fairness and Impartiality

 We encourage you to explore the relevant references and journalistic guidelines on the resource page at the end of this section that reflect on the nature of journalism.

 2.2 Journalistic Partnerships

 Many filmmakers are exploring working in partnership with either individual journalists or with journalism institutions over their work.
 This can bring a number of advantages.
-Publications with digital platforms could provide budgets, resources, and potential partnerships (incl NYTimes, Guardian, Field of Vision).
-They will provide fact-checking help and may partner on investigations.
-The Centre for Investigative Reporting is partnering with more and more independent filmmakers, coming in as a partner to work already being made but not as a publisher.
-They too have the media lawyers the filmmakers may need already on tap.
+Publications with digital platforms could provide budgets, resources, and potential partnerships (for example the New York Times, the Guardian, Field of Vision, etc).
+They can help with fact-checking and may partner on investigations.
+The Center for Investigative Reporting is partnering with more and more independent filmmakers, coming in as a partner to work already being made, but not as a publisher.
+They, too, have the media lawyers filmmakers may need already on tap.

 Over the past few years, more and more traditional newspapers or news sites, as well as non-profit journalism outfits have taken an interest in independent documentary.
 It's a great time to pursue new partnerships.

 There can also be a value in working with an individual journalist whose area of expertise overlaps with the film.
 Their role does not need to be on-camera but instead they can be paid a fee as a consultant or, if the relationship develops, come on board as an executive producer.
-As EP's share the legal risk of the film, that is another reason for them to actively help you make sure you have nailed the story.
+As EP's share the legal risk of the film, that is another reason for them to help you make sure you have nailed the story fairly and accurately